hadley/bigvis/README.md

 # bigvis

-The bigvis package provides tools for interactively (<1 s for most operations)visualising large (10-100 million obs) datasets.
+The bigvis package provides tools for exploratory data analysis of __large datasets__ (10-100 million obs).
+The aim is to have most operations take less than 1 second on commodity hardware, even for 100,000,000 data points.

 ## Workflow